lisp-mirror/lqml/readme-sailfish.md

 Tips
 ----

-You should always kill `sshfs` after you are done using it:
+You should always kill `sshfs` (desktop Linux) after you are done using it:
 ```
-pkill sshfs
+$ pkill sshfs
 ```